 Temperature Monitoring with SensorNodes

-The upcoming SensorNode Bluetooth is Digital Matter's Bluetooth version of our SensorNode Device.
+The upcoming SensorNode Bluetooth is Digital Matter's BLE version of our SensorNode Device.
 This allows a wireless link to the main tracking device from a variety of sensors, digital inputs and analogue inputs for remote input monitoring with no wiring.
 The SensorNode can monitor temperature in the back of a truck, for example and transmit to the Bluetooth enabled device (G120 for powered or Remora2 for battery powered).
 Third Party Bluetooth sensors can also be supported.